• Skip to primary navigation

 Is Pumpkin Spice Latte Healthy?

 I wouldn’t call this drink “healthy,” since it’s full of caffeine and sugar.
-It is, however, naturally sweetened with maple syrup, which some people claim to be better than refined sugar or artificial sweeteners.
+It is, however, naturally sweetened with maple syrup, which I find better than refined sugar or artificial sweeteners.
 (It also gives it a richer flavor!)
 If you need to cut out caffeine, feel free to use decaf coffee or rooibos tea instead.
 To make it vegan, use oat or cashew milk and whipped coconut cream.
 This recipe is naturally gluten-free.

 A Brief History of Pumpkin Spice